MatthewReid854/reliability/docs/Probability-Probability plots.rst

 Probability-Probability plots
 '''''''''''''''''''''''''''''

 This section contains two different styles of probability-probability plots.
-These are the fully parametric probability-probability plot (``reliability.Other_functions.PP_plot_parametric``) and the semi-parametric probability-probability plot (``reliability.Other_functions.PP_plot_semiparametric``).
+These are the fully parametric probability-probability plot (``reliability.Probability_plotting.PP_plot_parametric``) and the semi-parametric probability-probability plot (``reliability.Probability_plotting.PP_plot_semiparametric``).
 These will be described separately below.
 A probability-probability (PP) plot is made by plotting the fraction failing (CDF) of one distribution vs the fraction failing (CDF) of another distribution.
 In the semiparametric form, when we only have the failure data and one hypothesised distribution, the CDF for the data can be obtained non-parametrically to generate an Empirical CDF.

 Parametric Probability-Probability plot
 ---------------------------------------